0xInvicta/Atlas/README.md

-# Atlas - A All In One Forensics Tool Kit
+# Atlas - An All In One Forensics Tool Kit